Tim-ats-d/Visual-dialog/CONTRIBUTING.md

 * Test your code with `Python3.6` to be sure not to break compatability.
 * Format your code according [PEP 8](https://www.python.org/dev/peps/pep-0008/).
 [PEP8 Check](https://github.com/quentinguidee/actions-pep8) will ensure that your code is correctly formatted .
-* Document your code following [Numpy documentation conventions](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard) if you add new functionality.
+* Document your code with [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) if you add new functionality.

 If you add a feature that changes the API, notify it explicitly.